v-research/lastchat/README.md

 echo "Hello World"
 ```

+Give to the user the permission to execute the script (instead of just read and write permissions)

-\# is used for comments but the first line will be
+\# is used for comments but the first line of this script because: (assuming
-Bash scripts often begin with #! /bin/bash (assuming that Bash has been installed in /bin), since this ensures that Bash will be used to interpret the script, even if it is executed under another shell.
+that Bash has been installed in /bin), since this ensures that Bash will be
+used to interpret the script, even if it is executed under another shell.

+the `echo`